California Coast: Carmel-by-the-Sea to Big Sur Driving Tour

 Locate the River Trail at the southwest edge of this parking area.
 Use this trail to get back to the Big Sur Lodge.

 you will have a wonderful view of the coast redwood.

 then turning around and heading back to the parking lot.

-In 1/2 mile on your left you will see the Big Sur Station sign.
+see the Big Sur Station sign.

 Closing this bridge posed a large problem for residents and businesses to the south, cutting them off from necessities such as propane and food.